Introduction – What digital marketing channels provide the best ROI?

 Scenario C:

-• This time they are willing to increase the budgets by double, increasing spending to £600 per day
+This time they are willing to increase the budget by double, increasing spending to £600 per day.

 Outcome